rekindle-blog/rekindle-blog.github.io/_drafts/virtue-signal-consumerism-controversy.md

 title: 'Watch Yourselves: "We Must Pay Closer Attention"'
 author: gheslop
 tags:
+- Hebrews 2
 - Watchblogs
 - Virtue Signal
 - Social Media
 - Consumerism
 - Technology
 - Attention
-image: ''
+image: assets/images/lighthouse.jpg
 featured: false
 hidden: false

 ---
 Recently I wrote [an article](https://rekindle.co.za/content/2021-10-26-be-careful-how-your-spend-your-attention "Be Careful Spending Attention") calling on Christians to invest their attention more carefully.
 Beyond simply budgeting a finite resource, I argued that "how we invest our attention pays dividends in our own personal formation."
 In other words, "what we give our attention to has a direct impact on who we become."
 This isn’t limited to what we put before our eyes.
-It extends to our habits, requiring us to discern not only [the quality](https://rekindle.co.za/content/2021-09-23-would-you-watch-porn-if-the-plots-were-better "On Watching Porn") of what we give our attention to as well as [the quantity ](https://rekindle.co.za/content/2021-06-02-wendell-berry-consumerism "Where is the Line?")of attention we’re willing to spend thoughtlessly.
+It extends to our habits, requiring us to discern not only [the quality](https://rekindle.co.za/content/2021-09-23-would-you-watch-porn-if-the-plots-were-better "On Watching Porn") of what we give our attention but also [the quantity](https://rekindle.co.za/content/2021-06-02-wendell-berry-consumerism "Where is the Line?") of attention we’re willing to spend thoughtlessly.

 ## Stewarding Our Attention